-The current ad-valorem tax rate of twenty eight ($0.2800) cents per one hundred dollars ($100) of valuation is recommended for fiscal year 2017-2018.
-However, the Town continues to experience slow growth in water and sewer revenues.
+The current ad-valorem tax rate of twenty eight ($0.2800) cents per one hundred dollars ($100) of valuation is used to balance the fiscal year 2018-2019 budget.
+The Town of Franklin will need to use $239,211.00 in general fund balance for fisca l year 2018-2019 to balance.
+The Town should be cautious when using fund balance.
+The Town also continues to experience slow growth in water and sewer revenues.
 It is paramount that the Town of Franklin ensures water and sewer revenues can sustain expenditures in order to maintain existing infrastructure and planning needs for future water and sewer infrastructure.
-The Town should carefully prepare for unanticipated loss of revenues.
+The Town should always carefully prepare for unanticipated loss of revenues.
 Therefore, diligently maintaining a stable fund balance is key to long term financial success.

 Capital Outlay Equipment:

 • Funds have been budgeted in the Facilities budget for a portable restroom trailer in the amount of $23,000.00.
 The Town has utilized the restrooms located in the Macon County Courthouse for several years and due to security concerns the restrooms located in the Macon County Courthouse will no longer be open to the public on the weekends.
 Therefore, the Town must look at alternative restroom options for Pickin on the Square that is held every weekend from May to October along with numerous other Town sponsored festivals.

 • Funds have been budgeted in the Streets budget for a snow and ice pretreatment brine sprayer in the amount of $11,000.00.
 The Town has also secured a contract with NCDOT to purchase brine.

 Capital Outlay Improvements: